-• If the fuel gels and starts clogging filters and small passages, mix a small percentage of No. 1D fuel (kerosene) with No. 2D (diesel) fuel.
+• If the fuel gels and starts clogging filters and small passages, mix a small percentage of No. 1K fuel (kerosene) with Ultra-Low Sulfur (15 ppm max) No. 2D (diesel) fuel.

 Note: Adding kerosene is NOT recommended for general use because both performance and fuel economy will be reduced.